bravepickle/query-filters-serializer/README.md

 - gives performance boost for developers to define complex logic of filtering records through collections without limiting them

 ## <a id="usage"></a>Usage
-Currently only 2 query serializer formats supported: String and URL Query.
+Currently only 2 query serializer formats supported: *String* and *URL Query*.
 You can implement your own using existing ones as examples.
 To see more usage examples, please refer to the provided [tests]

+* *String* format is better fit for API requests, using single parameter to pass all filters with not too complex filtering implementation
+* *URL Query* format can be fit for both regular web applications and API with more complex logic, embedded types

 ### <a id="string-fmt"></a>String Format
 This is a custom string format that implements simple and efficient way to set filters.
 It is short, human readable.